Zach Boychuk: Playing career

 Boychuk began his major junior career in 2005–06 with the Lethbridge Hurricanes of the WHL.
 After recording 51 points in 64 games in his rookie season, he improved to 31 goals and 91 points in 69 games the next season, third overall in the WHL.

 In Boychuk's draft year, he finished with 33 goals and 72 points, good for WHL East Second All-Star honours.
 Leading the Hurricanes to the 2008 WHL Finals – he had 21 points in 18 playoff games – Lethbridge was, however, swept by eventual Memorial Cup winners, the Spokane Chiefs.
-Heading into the 2008 NHL Entry Draft, Boychuk was ranked eighth by the Central Scouting Service among North American skaters.
+Heading into the 2008 NHL entry draft, Boychuk was ranked eighth by the Central Scouting Service among North American skaters.
 He was chosen fourteenth overall by the Carolina Hurricanes.

 After attending the Hurricanes' prospect camp in July, he went into surgery for his left wrist, which he had injured during the 2008 WHL playoffs.
-He was cleared to play during the 2008–09 NHL preseason and on October 4, 2008, the Hurricanes signed him to a three-year, entry level contract.
+He was cleared to play during the 2008–09 NHL preseason and on October 4, 2008, the Hurricanes signed him to a three-year, entry-level contract.

-He made his NHL debut against the Los Angeles Kings on October 17, 2008 becoming the first Hurricanes player since Eric Staal in 2003 to make his NHL debut in his draft year.
+He made his NHL debut against the Los Angeles Kings on October 17, 2008, becoming the first Hurricanes player since Eric Staal in 2003 to make his NHL debut in his draft year.
 He was returned to Lethbridge after appearing in two NHL games.
 Upon being sent down, Boychuk completed his fourth season of WHL hockey by registering 57 points (28g, 29a) in 43 regular-season games and leading the team with 13 points (7g, 6a) in 11 playoff contests.

 He shared the Harry Ingarfield Memorial Award as Lethbridge's team MVP and won the team's plus/minus award.

 He was an assistant captain for Team Canada in the 2009 U-20 World Junior Championship in Ottawa, his second WJC, and helped Canada win the gold medal for the second straight year.

 He was reassigned by Carolina from Lethbridge (WHL) to the Albany River Rats on April 10, 2009.
 At the beginning of the 2009–10 he attended the Carolina Hurricanes training camp.
 He made his AHL debut with Albany and recorded one assist for his first career professional point at WBS on April 10, 2009.

-He registered his first NHL goal Saturday February 13, 2010 against the New Jersey Devils.
+Boychuk registered his first NHL goal on February 13, 2010, against the New Jersey Devils.
 It was the opening goal of the game and scored against goaltender Martin Brodeur at the 16:47 mark of the first period.
 Assisted by Brandon Sutter, and Brett Carson.